carbon-design-system/carbon-platform/docs/authentication.md

 ### IBMid Authentication Variables

+Set these variables to override local authentication and use IBMID authentication instead (these are optional in development mode but required on PRODUCTION)

 - `CARBON_IBM_VERIFY_CLIENT_ID=[client id]`
-  - Client ID tied to App registration on SSO provisioner (get this from dev team)]
+  - Client ID tied to App registration on SSO provisioner (get this from dev team)
 - `CARBON_IBM_VERIFY_CLIENT_SECRET=[secret]`
-  - Client secret tied to App registration on SSO provisioner (get this from dev team)]
+  - Client secret tied to App registration on SSO provisioner (get this from dev team)
+- `PASSPORT_STRATEGY_NAME=[name]`
+  - Strategy name that passport should use when authenticating (get this from dev team)

 ### Database Config Variables